jacobroos87/headroom-studios/README.md

 * Contact

 The form inside this section changes depending on the device and the text is also scaled down.
+For mobile devices the first name and last name inputs stack.

 * Log In